farlee2121/DevEssentialsBlog/content/posts/2022-08-12-Normalizing-Boolean-Expressions.md

 ---
-date: "2022-06-07T00:00:00Z"
+date: "2022-08-12T00:00:00Z"
-tags: [formal proof, Boolean logic]
+tags: [formal proof, Boolean logic, FsSpec]
 title: Normalizing Boolean Expressions for Programmatic Inspection
 ---

-Programmer often arrange boolean expressions in all kinds of groupings for readability.
+Programmers often arrange boolean expressions in all kinds of groupings for readability.
 The semantic of these groups, however, is not readily apparent to programs and algorithms.
 It turns out we can have it both ways, boolean expressions can be algorithmically normalized to consistent depth and form.
 <!--more-->

 ## Motivating Context

 I first faced this challenge working on [FsSpec](https://github.com/farlee2121/fsspec).
-FsSpec aims to aid type-driven development by defining constraints on values as data structures.
+FsSpec aims to aid type-driven development by defining value constraints as data structures.
 For example, you might want to constraint an integer to fall in a certain range `and [min 0; max 100]`.

 Representing these constraints as data (not functions) allows us to programmatically access the constraints and do far more than just validation.
 In my specific case, I wanted to generate data matching the requirements.